stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 ### 2021.08.04
 * Revising and adding some notations.
 * Adding the naive bayes classifier is no worse than simple vibe.
 Robustness needs to be further validated.

+### 2021.08.05
+* Revising some notations.
+* Deleting some useless code blocks.
+* Bayesian works no worse than ViBe, however, no evidence is discovered to prove that Bayesian is more robust.